-I am not a fan of IPA‘s myself, whereas James loves to try out all the different varieties and likes most of them.
-My favourite was a Scottish ale, which kind of has a Guiness taste.
-I can recommend it for everyone who doesn’t like their beers so “hoppy.”
+I am not a fan of IPAs myself, whereas James loves to try out all the different varieties and likes most of them.
+My favorite was a Scottish ale, which kind of has a Guinness taste.
+I can recommend it to everyone who doesn’t like their beers so “hoppy.”

 The next morning, the sun laughed in our faces, which in turn gave us a smile.
 After many days of rain in Oregon, sunshine was a welcome change.
 And let’s face it, who doesn’t love being tickled by the sun?!